-Emeka Egbuonu is a youth worker for the Crib Youth Project.
+Emeka Egbuonu is a writer, film director, radio host and a youth worker at the Crib Youth Project in Hackney.
 He grew up in Hackney and as a teenager was a member of the youth project, himself.
 He now helps run the project and works with young people in several workshops like the media program which helps young people to learn to filming and editing skills.
 Entrepreneur workshops called YBM’s “Young Business Minds” encourages young people to think about a future career and to think about starting their own businesses.

 Emeka first started working with young people when he was 18, as football coach.
 In this role he was able to bring together young people from different areas to play football together, through love of the game.